tomjoht/simplifying-complexity/_docs/reducing-the-complexity-of-language.md

 Providing these mini-dictionaries at the start of a topic makes readers more apt to actually read the glossary definitions, since glancing at 10 definitions is more feasible than reading through hundreds of definitions, many of which would be irrelevant to the reader's current purpose.

+## Defining your terms at the beginning

-Also note that I've added the terms near the beginning of the topic rather than at the end.
+Providing definitions of terms is an important foundation for communication, but where do you present these definitions?
+The most appropriate place is near the beginning of the topic rather than at the end.
 Engineers (and philosophers and other disciplines) tend to define terms up front that they're using in arguments and other logic to follow.
+For example, in *The Story of Philosophy*, Will Durant explains:

+> "If you wish to converse with me," said Voltaire, "define your terms."
+How many a debate would have been deflated into a paragraph if the disputants had dared to define their terms!
+This is the alpha and omega of logic, the heart and soul of it, that every important term in serious discourse shall be subjected to strictest scrutiny and definition. it is difficult and ruthlessly tests the mind, but once done, it is half of any task.
+(75)

 It makes logical sense to arrange glossary terms like this, but we might be hesitant to do so if listing the glossary terms creates a long list that pushes the more important content down.
 My compromise is to stuff the glossary terms inside an expandable button.

 ## Does your documentation use industry standard terms correctly?